| Albert Tucker |

 Permanently killing the Water Weirds also destroys the Water Elemental and Tidal Ghouls.

-If you can somehow dredge the bottom of the river, there's a sunken ships containing 7,060 GP in mixed coinage and 20,000 GP in precious metals and sealed barrels of castoreum.
+If you can dredge the river, there's sunken ships containing 27,060 GP in precious metals and sealed barrels of castoreum.
 There’s also a Wand of Cold on a drowned weather wizard.

 LOCAL ENCOUNTERS: The Tidal Ghouls, clinging to your boat or wandering ashore.